 There are a load of pricing options to choose from, all based on different business and personal needs.
-After the basic, free option, the cheapest plan is $12 a month (around £9.4, AU$17), which provides you with unlimited storage, a domain name and Google Ads credit.
-There is a small business option, and that’ll set you back $25 a month (around £19, AU$34).
-For that, you get all the usual features, as well as handy tools like password protection and tax calculators.
+After the basic, free option, the cheapest paid plan provides you with unlimited storage, a domain name and Google Ads credit.
+There is a small business option, and for that, you get all the usual features, as well as handy tools like password protection and tax calculators.

 Wix is a cloud-based web development platform which lets you create HTML5 and mobile-optimized websites easily.